ccamp032/CS105-Data-Analysis-Methods/README.md

 will be fostered.
 Students will acquire a working knowledge of data science through hands-on projects and case studies.
 Issues of ethics, leadership, and teamwork are highlighted.

-##### Course overview taken from Prof. Mariam Salloum's CS105: Introduction to data science course syllabus
+##### Course overview taken from Prof. Mariam Salloum's CS105: Data Analysis Methods course syllabus